Darcy's law: Derivation

+Applications

-Use in petroleum engineering
+Petroleum engineering

 Another derivation of Darcy's law is used extensively in petroleum engineering to determine the flow through permeable media — the most simple of which is for a one-dimensional, homogeneous rock formation with a single fluid phase and constant fluid viscosity.

 Almost all oil reservoirs have a water zone below the oil leg, and some also have a gas cap above the oil leg.
 When the reservoir pressure drops due to oil production, water flows into the oil zone from below, and gas flows into the oil zone from above (if the gas cap exists), and we get a simultaneous flow and immiscible mixing of all fluid phases in the oil zone.
 The oil field operator may also inject water (or gas) to improve oil production.
-The petroleum industry is, therefore, using a generalized Darcy equation for multiphase flow developed by Muskat et alios.
+The petroleum industry is, therefore, using a generalized Darcy equation for multiphase flow developed by Morris Muskat et alios.
 Because Darcy's name is so widespread and strongly associated with flow in porous media, the multiphase equation is denoted Darcy's law for multiphase flow or generalized Darcy equation (or law) or simply Darcy's equation (or law) or flow equation if the context says that the text is discussing the multiphase equation of Muskat.
 Multiphase flow in oil and gas reservoirs is a comprehensive topic, and one of many articles about this topic is Darcy's law for multiphase flow.

-Use in coffee brewing
+Coffee brewing

-A number of papers have utilized Darcy's law to model the physics of brewing in a moka pot, specifically how the hot water percolates through the coffee grinds under pressure, starting with a 2001 paper by Varlamov and Balestrino, and continuing with a 2007 paper by Gianino, a 2008 paper by Navarini et al., and a 2008 paper by W. King.
+A number of papers have utilized Darcy's law to model the physics of brewing in a moka pot, specifically how the hot water percolates through the coffee grinds under pressure, starting with a 2001 paper by A. Varlamov and G. Balestrino, and continuing with a 2007 paper by Concetto Gianino, a 2008 paper by L. Navarini et al., and a 2008 paper by W. King.
 The papers will either take the coffee permeability to be constant as a simplification or will measure change through the brewing process.